Suyooo/ll-albumart-game/src/modules/games/README.md

   non-standard parts are listed on [their GitHub page](https://github.com/Automattic/node-canvas#non-standard-apis).)
 * Performance might be slow depending on how many operations you do.
 One way to help is to set `stacked` and only draw changed regions for guesses 2-6.
-Another possibility is to use `requestAnimationFrame` to only draw some parts of the image in each frame (see `game-bubbles.ts` for an example).
+Another possibility is to use `requestAnimationFrame` to only draw some parts of the image in each frame (see `game-tiles.ts` for an example, though it is used to do a fancy animation instead of for performance reasons in that one).
 However, make sure the album art is fully obscured on every frame if you use this method.
-(You can also use this approach for fancy animations!
-See `game-tiles.ts`)
+* Another approach might be pre-drawing in the background (see `game-bubbles.ts`), but make sure the first canvas is still fully drawn right away to make sure getShareCanvas() can get the finished first guess image.

 If you've made a neat game mode, feel free to send in a pull request, so it can be added to the site :)